vitormesquita/MSession/README.md

 *Create your own class is the most appropriate*

+To create a `SessionManager` instance you will need to provide a `service`, it is a identifier to save and restore your app session

-`SessionManager` by default has a `DataStore` implementation called `SessionDataStore`, this implementation is using `NSKeyedArchiver` and `UserDefaults` to save sassion.
+`SessionManager` by default has a `DataStore` implementation called `SessionDataStore`, this implementation is using `NSKeyedArchiver` and `Keychain` to save session.

 If you want create a local store with realm or core data you can use MSession as well.
 You just need to create your own DataStore and implement `SessionDataStore` protocol.